jonniespratley/javascript-learning-material/modern-javascript-2/javascript-modules.md

 > Note: `MyNamespace` is a bar choice for the name for a singleton and is used here only to illustrate that the object literal is being used as a namespace.

----

-# Modules
-Modules are an important piece of any applications architecture because they help in keeping code both organized and seperated.
-In JavaScript there are many ways to create modules, we will cover the most used ways:

-1. The Module pattern
-2. Object literal notation
-3. AMD modules
-4. CommonJS modules